 Devilskin – Little Pills

 Devilskin may be one of the most divisive acts named in this list, though there may be a little sexism in the dismissal they get from some quarters (Jennie Skulander is the only female musician on this list) or maybe it’s those dyed red goatee beards!
 Yet it would be ridiculous to leave them off this list, given that they can sell out large venues like The Powerstation and their album We Rise (2015) went to No.1.
 The album went on to sell platinum, which is a remarkable feat in the streaming era and shows that physical sales within metal continue to be higher than within other genres.
 The success of the band was helped by the decades of experience of the band’s bass player, Paul Martin, who’d spent two years as the guitarist in Knightshade (as well as being a member of Tyrant and Blackjack) and started the legendary radio show, The Axe Attack.
-Looking at the metal scene in the 2010s more generally, it seems a healthy sign that at one end of the spectrum you could have a commercially successful band like Devilskin with catchy choruses and traditionally structured songs, while at the other extreme you could have a cult act like Vassafor whose songs could extended past 15 minutes with dozens of unique sections that go from atmospheric noise to full-on blast beats.
+Looking at the metal scene in the 2010s more generally, it seems a healthy sign that at one end of the spectrum you could have a commercially successful band like Devilskin with catchy choruses and traditionally structured songs, while at the other extreme you could have a cult act with dozens of unique sections that go from atmospheric noise to full-on blast beats.
 ‘Little Pills’ provides a good example of Devilskin’s classic metal sound, with operatic vocals, chugging rhythms, and the lead guitarist unleashing the odd harmonic scream for good measure.

 Beastwars – Damn The Sky